litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.08
+	- Laurianna no longer sells reagents while she is in the party.
+She also won't sell reagents if you kick her out and tell her to wait there.
+	- Mariah now sells spells while on the road.
+	- Added independent usecode versioning for unknown and favorite spell lists in the spell system to fix older save games.
 version: 0.11.07
 	- Fixed reagent bug for linear spells.
 	- Removed Fire Snake spell from the list as it is not castable.